 Medically Underserved Areas and Populations (MUA/Ps) are designated by the Health Resources and Services Administration (HRSA) based on an "Index of Medical Underservice (IMU)."
 The IMU calculation is a composite of the ratio of primary medical care physicians per 1,000 persons, the infant mortality rate, the percentage of the population with incomes below the poverty level, and the percentage of the population age 65 or over.
 Areas with a score of 62 or less are considered "medically underserved."
-19

 Medically Underserved Area (MUA) - counties, a group of counties or civil divisions, or a group of urban census tracts in which residents have a shortage of personal health services.
-The Index of Medical Underservice designates MUAs as a subset of a Medically Underserved Community.